gunnarg-remitly/opctl/README.md

 - Move `ListDescendants` and `GetData` implementation to sdk core, instead of the api client
 - Emit CallStarted events for skipped conditional branches [#859](https://github.com/opctl/opctl/pull/859)
 - Remove custom pubsub?

+## back to main

+Long term, if the current "remote node" architecture is maintained, I'd like to make it an opt-in feature to avoid needing a persistent process for day-to-day local only use.
+This could be done by making the ApiClient and Core objects use the same interface, which would also probably improve understandability of the codebase, and would force better error propagation.

+If the project focuses on a CLI runner model like this branch uses, we can still support a persistent UI server by streaming events from the CLI to that server, instead of the current model of round-tripping everything.

 ---